imalyd/oitool/readme.md

    Judge results are: `AC`(Answer correct), `WA`(Wrong answer), `TLE`(Time limit exceeded) and `RE`(Runtime error).
    Your `stdout` and `stderr` are directed to `<name><i>.out` and `<name><i>.err` respectively.

-## Settings
+## Configuration

+### User configuration

-Create a file named `.ya` in your folder.
-It should be like:
+The configuration file should be named `.ya` in your user folder.

+### Workspace configuration

+The configuration file should be named `.ya` in the workspace folder.

+### Settings format

+The configuration file should be like:

 ```sh
 time_limit=5 # Time limit of your code.
 Unit: second